magda-uk/soc-analyst-portfolio/4.hunting/README.md

 * Document findings clearly and professionally
 * Think like a SOC Analyst.

-It shows that I'm ready to go beyond writing queries — you can investigate, interpret, and respond to real attack behaviours.
+It shows that I'm ready to go beyond writing queries and investigate, interpret, and respond to real attack behaviours.

 ---